 The stretch of California’s Highway 1 from Carmel to San Simeon is often lauded as one of the most beautiful coastline drives in the world.
-Filled to the brim with state parks and breathtaking view points, it is definitely not a part of your road trip that you’ll want to sleep through.
+Filled to the brim with state parks and breathtaking view points, driving Big Sur is definitely not a part of your road trip that you’ll want to sleep through.

 The spirit of Big Sur is perfectly relayed in the fact that there is absolutely no cell phone service throughout the entire drive.
-If you’re a person who trusts Google Maps implicitly (like I do), you may want to come up with a second option beforehand (which I did not).
+If you’re a person who trusts Google Maps implicitly (like I do), you may want to come up with a second option beforehand (which I did not) for driving Big Sur.
 If you don’t, you’ll most likely be faced with extreme anxiety that you’re going to get completely lost.
 Even though you already know you’re going to be driving along the same road for the next 100 miles.

 As long as you stick to Highway 1 and nearby attractions you should probably be fine.
-But it’s of course better to be safe than sorry.
-So without further ado, here are a few tips and tricks for your drive along Big Sur that I had to learn from experience.
+But it’s, of course, better to be safe than sorry.
+So without further ado, here are a few tips and tricks for driving Big Sur that I had to learn from experience.

 Finally, I just want to reiterate how important it is to take your time.
 Big Sur is not the stretch of road where you want to make up time, but rather where you want to lose it.
 Go ahead and take it all in.
 You don’t see this kind of beauty every day.